Palks-Studio/palks-studio/README.md

 - freelancers and independent professionals
 - artisans and small businesses
 - SMEs and operational teams
-- businesses looking for autonomous systems without SaaS
+- businesses looking for autonomous systems with fewer dependencies
 - technical projects requiring simple, reliable, and maintainable tools

 ---

 ## Approach

-- autonomous systems, no SaaS
+- business-driven architectures
-- minimal dependencies
+- controlled dependencies
-- readable architecture
+- simplicity before complexity
-- predictable behavior
+- predictable and maintainable systems
-- long-term maintainability
+- long-term reliability

-The tools presented here prioritize clarity, stability and autonomy.
+- full control over data and infrastructure

-The goal is not to add complexity, but to remove it.
+Every system presented here follows the same philosophy: build software that remains understandable, maintainable and reliable over time.

-Systems favor local execution whenever possible
+The objective is not to add complexity, but to remove unnecessary layers whenever possible.

-to reduce external dependencies and ensure portability.
+Whenever appropriate, systems are designed to run directly on the client's infrastructure, reducing external dependencies while preserving portability and long-term control.

 - https://palks-studio.com